 3. Feixun Pets Dog Treat Toy Ball

-Load up the ball with your dog’s favourite treats or kibble and then watch as he/she tries to bite at it and roll it around to release the goodies hidden within.
+Load up the treat ball with your dog’s favourite treats or kibble and then watch as he/she tries to bite at it and roll it around to release the goodies hidden within.
 As many interactive dog toys are made with several different motivations, although this product is designed to provide your dog with mental and physical stimulation, it also helps provide another great benefit for your canine pal.

-The sawtooth design in the different indentations around the ball are designed to fit your dog’s tooth shape.
+The sawtooth design in the different indentations around the treat ball are designed to fit your dog’s tooth shape.
 This means when they are clawing and biting at the toy to release the treats, they are also giving their teeth a bit of a clean.